 I write fiction, non-fiction, plays and poetry, primarily for children and young adults.
 My work has also appeared in the School Journal and other educational publications and in various anthologies and has been broadcast on radio.
 I visit schools around the country with the Book Council Writers in Schools scheme, and enjoy the challenge of presenting history and science to a young audience.

 I have been shortlisted for the Manhire Prize for Creative Science Writing (three times) and the Text Publishing Prize, and won the 2010 NZSA Mid-Career Writers Award.
 In 2014, I travelled with the Gallipoli Volunteers (a branch of Conservation Australia) to help with volunteer services at Gallipoli for Anzac Day.
-In 2016, I was awarded the Anzac Bridge Fellowship and developed a community project to link up the two WW1 bridges at Kaiparoro, northern Wairarapa, and Brooweena, Queensland.
+In 2016, I was awarded the Anzac Bridge Fellowship and developed a community project to link up two WW1 bridges at Kaiparoro, northern Wairarapa, and Brooweena, Queensland.
 Also in 2016, I won a place on the Antarctica NZ community engagement programme (formerly Artists and Writers to Antarctica) and spent a week at Scott Base.
-I was first runner up for the New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (NZSA) Laura Solomon Cuba Press Prize 2022.
+I held the Michael King Writers Centre Easter residency in 2019.

 I am on the NZSA list of mentors and assessors and was on the NZSA Board for six years.
-I am also on the Committee of the Wellington Writers Walk, an initiative of the Wellington branch of the NZSA.
+I am also Chair of the Committee of the Wellington Writers Walk, an initiative of the Wellington branch of the NZSA.

 Quarantine (Scholastic, 2022)